NafisaKaruri/alx-higher_level_programming/0x0D-SQL_introduction/README.md

-14- how to compute the average of a column in a table 15- how to list the number of records with the same specifications (groups) 16- how to list records of a table with specific column existing
+14- how to compute the average of a column in a table 15- how to list the number of records with the same specifications (groups) 16- how to list records of a table with specific column existing 17- how to convert a database to UTF8